 The food you eat gets chewed and digested, only to resurface when you breathe and speak.
 Intense ingredients like garlic, onions, and some spicy foods are some of the worst offenders that can lead to bad breath.
 Eat more vegetables and herbs like celery, carrots, and parsley.
 Because of their higher water content, these types of foods will help flush your mouth with debris.

 If you can’t follow up a meal with brushing or mouthwash, drinking fluids, especially water, can help clear your mouth of food particles and bacteria.
 Steer clear of fizzy drinks and instead drink plenty of water.
 The excess sugar in the soda will bind to your teeth and gums.
-Mixing sugar with the remnants of your last meal can cause bad breath.
+Mixing sugar with the remnants of your last meal can cause bad breath as it makes your mouth a breeding ground for bacteria.

 Chew Gum After Eating

-Chewing a piece of sugar-free gum (particularly those with the ingredient XYLITOL) after a meal can help freshen your breath and increase saliva production, so your mouth can naturally flush out food particles and bacteria.
-Be wary of mints.
+Chewing a piece of sugar-free gum (particularly those with the ingredient XYLITOL) after a meal can help freshen your breath and keep your mouth moist (increase saliva production).
+Chewing gum can naturally flush out food particles and bacteria which is beneficial to your oral health.
+However, be wary of mints.
 At best, mints only mask bad breath.
-At worst, mints will be loaded with sugar that will stick to your teeth and make the problem worse.
+At worst, mints will be loaded with sugar that will stick to your teeth, cause tooth decay, and make the problem worse.

 As mentioned above, bad breath can be caused by a decreased flow of saliva.
 Saliva plays a significant role in digestion and helps to remove odor-causing particles in the mouth.
 Bad breath when you wake up in the morning is considered normal.